AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/patches-available-in-qpt-tool-overview.md

 * Adobe Commerce on-premises, all [supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf)
 * Adobe Commerce on cloud infrastructure, all [supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf)

-## What are Quality Patches Tool
+## What is Quality Patches Tool

-The [Quality Patches Tool](https://github.com/magento/quality-patches) (QPT) are individual patches developed by Adobe and the Magento Open Source community.
+The [Quality Patches Tool](https://github.com/magento/quality-patches) (QPT) is a tool allowing you to apply individual quality patches developed by Adobe and the Magento Open Source community.

 It allows you to: